Senate GOP campaign arm urges candidates to back IVF after Alabama court ruling

 Political fallout from the decision spreads

-Lawmakers in Alabama are already moving to pass legislation protect IVF, and GOP Governor Kay Ivey told NPR member station WBHM in a statement that she would sign it.
+Lawmakers in Alabama are already moving to pass legislation protect IVF, and GOP Gov. Kay Ivey told NPR member station WBHM in a statement that she would sign it.

 South Carolina GOP Rep. Nancy Mace, campaigning for Trump on Friday, told NPR she plans to file a resolution in the House next week "showing support for IVF.
 That would be a natural next step, and look at ways that we can protect womens' access to IVF — should be a priority for us."